-Are you in Japan and in the lookout for a quick and cheap money transfer service?
-Look no further, SBI Remit is the answer.
-It is an alliance to Moneygram so the receiver can get the money 10 minutes after the transaction.
-In partnership with Family Mart, you can send money overseas in a convenience store through their green colored machine called fami port terminal.
+If you’re in Japan, looking for a convenient and cheap money transfer service, look no further.
+SBI Remit is the answer.
+It is an alliance to Moneygram so the receiver can get the money 15 minutes after the transaction.
+In partnership with Family Mart, you can send money overseas through a convenience store via their green-colored machine called the Fami-port terminal.

 First, you need to set up an account online.
 A mail from SBI will reach your mailbox a few days after your online registration.
 It includes important documents with your password that confirms your account has already been set up completely.

 - Go to the website and fill out the form provided with the required information of the receiver.

 - Wait for the confirmation.
 They need to check the data you input.
 So you have to wait for 20 minutes, more or less.

 - It’s only after that that you input the amount you’re planning to send.
 The amount in yen is automatically converted into the currency of the country you intend the money to be received.
 The amount that is converted will depend on the exchange rate on that day.
 The commission or charge can also be seen and finally the total amount that you need to pay in a Family Mart branch.

 - You’ll receive an email with the number you’re going to use for the payment done in Family Mart.